Sid-Trainings/day-2-labs/lab5/lab5.md

-# Lab 5: Jenkins Pipeline for Local CI/CD
+# Lab 5: Jenkins Pipeline for Local CI

 ## 🧠 Objective
 By the end of this lab, you will be able to:
 - Create a Jenkins Pipeline for building, testing, and deploying a Dockerized app
-- Trigger the pipeline using GitHub code changes
 - Deploy the app locally using Docker via Jenkins

 ---